 MOD THA/34A6A2/10

-5.510 The use of the band 14.5-14.8 GHz by the fixed-satellite service (Earth-to-space) is limited to feeder links for the broadcasting-satellite service .
-This use is reserved for countries outside Europe.
+5.510 The use of the band 14.5-14.8 GHz by the fixed-satellite service (Earth-to-space) for feeder links for the broadcasting-satellite service is subject to the provisions of Appendix 30A for Regions 1 and 3 and is limited for countries outside Europe.
+(WRC-15)

 Reasons: To determine the use of the band 14.5-14.8 GHz by the FSS (Earth-to-space) for feeder links for the BSS subject to the provisions of Appendix 30A for Regions 1 and 3 is limited for countries outside Europe.